Public Health - BS

 University Writing

-One course in Mathematics or Statistics (3 credits).
+One course in Mathematics, Statistics, or Economics (3 credits).
 BS in Public Health students should AVOID taking:

 STAT 1051 | Introduction to Business & Economic Statistics (3 credits)